spie-ics-ag/meraki2azure_ad/README.md

 # IMPORTANT NOTES
-This repo is a fork of [Rafael Carvalho's meraki-azure-ad](https://github.com/rafael-carvalho/meraki-azure-ad).
+This repo was originally is a fork of [Rafael Carvalho's meraki-azure-ad](https://github.com/rafael-carvalho/meraki-azure-ad).
 As it was no longer updated nor maintained, we updated the code to use the latest npm versions.

-The application uses [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad), which is deprecated.
+The application still uses [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad), which is deprecated.
 It has to be rewritten using [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js)

 # Meraki Captive Portal with Azure Active Directory
 This Node.js app was created to facilitate the authorization of users registered on an Azure Active Directory with Meraki wireless infrastructures.
 Instead of using a RADIUS server for the authentication, you can spin up a web server that will be serving as your Captive Portal, which will then authenticate the user using OAuth

 ## References
 This application and the step by step below were created / cloned based on the code provided by Microsoft, hosted [here](https://github.com/AzureADQuickStarts/WebApp-OpenIDConnect-NodeJS).
 Additionally, the information available at Meraki's [documentation](https://create.meraki.io/build/captive-portal-with-client-side-javascript/) about building your own JavaScript captive portal or the [click-through-api](https://developer.cisco.com/meraki/captive-portal-api/click-through-api/) description.
-For the sake of simplicity, any MongoDB action is commented out, but if you want to store user information somewhere, the original service provided by Azure gives you that flexibility.

 ## Quick Start
 In order to work with Meraki's captive portal, your server will need to run on a publicly available IP, i.e., you will need to host it out in the Internet.
 There are several alternatives to address this.
 For development purposes, you can use ngrok, which will create introspectable tunnels to your localhost.
 For production environments, you can use Heroku, which is a PAAS that has a free tier of service or Azure Webapp which also have a Free plan.
 * Getting Started on Heroku with Node.js - [Getting started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)
 * Quickstarts - [Deploy a Node.js web app in Azure](https://learn.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=linux&pivots=development-environment-azure-portal)
 * ngrok - [How it works](https://ngrok.com/product)